littlestray/diyre-build-map-data-editor/README.md

-# Fringefest Tools For Ousider Art Fools
+# DIYRE SVG Metadata Editor

 ## To Use